christc4/websites-2024/mal.avsbq.org/think/quotes.md

 > _The only love Lorne Armstrong has ever known was a composite fo 6 people ultimately trying to get him arrested_

 > _The longer I live on this planet, the more I understand why roosters start the day screaming_

+> Calling XYZ a piece of sh&ast; is an insult to the digestive system